CogitoErgoCode/CogitoErgoCode.github.io/about.markdown

 - `Charles Michael Parks Jr. (All Them Witches):` ATW (2018), Nothing as the Ideal (2020)
     - [Diamond](https://youtu.be/kh1Jd8xU42U), [The Children of Coyote Woman](https://youtu.be/2MbkyLaAysI), [41](https://youtu.be/U0783D8Nu4I), [Charles William](https://youtu.be/SWo-ikcEtqw), [Hares On The Mountain](https://youtu.be/fgaCs8cB-ko), [When God Comes Back](https://youtu.be/tU-Pfuxzwr8)
-- `Chino Moreno (Deftones & Team Sleep):` Adrenaline, Around the Fur, White Pony, <br>B-Sides & Rarities, Saturday Night Wrist, Eros
+- `Chino Moreno (Deftones & Team Sleep):` Adrenaline, Around the Fur, White Pony, B-Sides & Rarities, Saturday Night Wrist, Eros
 - `Maynard James Keenan (Tool):` Lateralus, 10,000 Days, Fear Inoculum
 - `Thom Yorke (Radiohead & Atoms for Peace):` KID A, Amnesiac, In Rainbows, The King Of Limbs, Amok
 - `Billy Corgan (The Smashing Pumpkins):` Adore, Mellon Collie and The Infinite Sadness